 Was it my fault or did someone else cause this accident to happen?

-The most important thing you can do is to concentrate on both your mental and physical recovery and let someone who is qualified and has the experience, professionally manage all the other details for you and your family’s best interests.
+The most important thing you can do is to concentrate on both your mental and physical recovery and let a qualified team who has the experience professionally manage all the other details for you and your family’s best interests.

 The above is also why we created our National Biker VIP Program & Helmet Sticker (don’t forget we do not have a motorcycle helmet law in Illinois, but we do in Nevada) for your protection to guide you before or when something does go wrong.
 It is also why we sponsor the Accident Scene Management Classes from Road Guardians.

-As an experienced Chicago motorcycle accident lawyer – and now serving states across the US, such as Nevada – we offer some of the best support available!
+As an experienced motorcycle accident lawyer – and now serving states nationwide across the US – we offer some of the best support available!
 The Motorcycle Safety Lawyers have over 35 years of experience representing motorcycle accident victims and their loved ones navigating insurance, investigations, and the Illinois motorcycle laws as well as the Nevada motorcycle laws.